compwiz32/website/content/posts/Intro-Environment-Variables.md

 <div class="callout">
     <div class="emoji">&#10071;</div>
-  <p>So where's the rest of the article?
+  <p><b>So where is the rest of the article?</b></p>
   <br>

-  I wrote this article for the <a href=https://petri.com> Petri website</a>.
+  <p>I wrote this article for the <a href=https://petri.com> Petri website</a>.
 You can find the <a href=https://petri.com/powershell-set-environment-variable>full guide on how to set environment variables using PowerShell</a> at petri.com.
 I can only post a summary of the article here.
 I understand that it's not awesome to have to visit another website. </p>
 </div>

 ## Introduction to Environment Variables